29th February 2020 - 9:30am to 5:00pm

 The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP.
 Doors will open at 9.30am, with teas and coffees provided upon arrival.

-The talks will begin at 10am prompt, finishing at 4pm for a drinks reception.
+The talks will begin at 10am prompt, finishing at 4.00pm for refreshments.

 'It makes the whole publishing world feel more accessible - the spur I needed to keep going.'
 Tom Jordan

 'Feel privileged to land a place on this course - now the rest is up to me!'
 Charlotte Turner